 The accusations of "proselytism" formulated mezzo voce had immediate consequences.
-While the association was supposed to meet with State representatives, the meeting was cancelled following the publication of the article.
+While the association was supposed to meet with the Prefect for Equal Opportunities, the meeting was cancelled following the publication of the article.
 As an updated version of the article pointed out, "the State has indeed observed a form of proselytizing in the activities of the ANRJ.
 However, the association continues to receive nearly 12,000 euros a year from the Region and the city of Roubaix. (...)
 For next year, we will give clear guidelines so that this agreement is not renewed," said the Prefect.
 This cut led to the dismissal of the last employee of the association (for more details, see Talpin 2018).

 A few weeks later, the local radio station Pastel FM, also part of Roubaix antiracist collective, lost its regional funding, following an attack by the far-right party National Front, accusing it of "religious proselytizing" due to the invitation of imams on the air.
-A far-right elected official noted that it was "the first time he [Xavier Bertrand, the right-wing president of the region] has followed one of our proposals," demonstrating the growing consensus over these issues within the French political class.
+A far-right elected official noted that it was "the first time he [Xavier Bertrand, the right-wing president of the region] has followed one of our proposals," demonstrating the growing consensus on these issues within the French political class.
 These symbolic attacks - despite weak legal grounds - thus have important financial consequences for associations.

 This phenomenon is not limited to the city of Roubaix.
 It is becoming increasingly common to require of non-profits that wish to receive funding to sign a "charter of laïcité", as voted by the Ile-de-France Regional Council in 2017 or promoted by the law against "separatism", voted in 2021, where associations have to claim their commitment to religious neutrality.
 These measures contribute to the spread of an extended version of laïcité, initially a concept describing the neutrality of the State and its agents, but increasingly used to secularize French society (Bowen, 2009; Fredette, 2014).
-These measures are part of a discursive context in which minority organizations are perceived as illegitimate, or even as evidence of an insidious form of "separatism" (Parvez, 2018).
+While these initiatives cannot be understood as a conscious and concerted effort on the part of the State - they are rather the result of uncoordinated practices of public actors, elected officials and institutions - they are part of a discursive context in which minority organizations are perceived as illegitimate, or even as evidence of an insidious form of "separatism" (Parvez, 2018).
 In view of this particularly closed political opportunity structure, collective action appears as an uncertain option.